josesayago/wp-cache.com/wp-content/plugins/wp-cache-com/readme.txt

 == Installation ==

-This will activate the WP Qore WordPress Plugin.
+This will activate the WP-Cache.com WordPress Plugin.

 1. Upload `wp-qore` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress